immutability-io/nkey/README.md

 ### VERIFY

-This endpoint signs a base64 encoded payload.
+This endpoint verifies a signature.

 | Method  | Path | Produces |
 | ------------- | ------------- | ------------- |